"A show like no other. Part stand up hilarity, part therapy, and 100% fun" -Huffington Post

-Popular and provocative performer Ann Randolph takes comic catharsis to a new level with her one-woman show, Inappropriate In All The Right Ways.
+Popular and provocative performer, Ann Randolph, takes comic catharsis to a new level with her new one-woman show, Inappropriate In All The Right Ways.
 Randolph fuses her trademark irreverent observations with TED-style self-help messaging to create a wildly entertaining night of theater.

-Ann Randolph is an Ovation Award-winning playwright and performer.
+Ann Randolph is an Ovation Award winning playwright and performer.
 Her multi-character solo show Squeeze Box was originally produced by Mel Brooks and the late Anne Bancroft and went on to become a critically acclaimed Off-Broadway hit.
-Her most recent solo show, Loveland, premiered at The Marsh and for which she was named Best Solo Performer in San Francisco 2010 by the San Francisco Examiner.
+Her most recent solo show, Loveland, premiered at The Marsh and for which she was named, Best Solo Performer in San Francisco.
 The show has toured both nationally and internationally and enjoyed a critically-acclaimed run at the Arena Stage in D.C.
 It also won San Francisco Bay Area Critics Circle Award for "Best Original Screenplay."